Make-School-Courses/Core-Year-2/3. Advanced Networking and Email Skills/README.md

 * Be an effective listener
 * Strategize what networking events are most useful for your time
 * Ask useful questions in a mentorship conversation
-* Send thank you notes to mentors
+* Send effective thank you notes to mentors
 * Prioritize and manage contacts in your network
-* Reach out for help effectively
+* Identify highest value target mentors for your learning goals
-* Identify highest value target mentors
+* Keep contacts fresh for years after you first meet

 ### Baseline Challenges
 * Get coffee with 2-3 industry professionals